-After that quick stop in England we’ll finish with two locations in Wales.
+After that quick stop in England, we’ll finish with two locations in Wales.
 In September 2002, a cast and crew of 200 arrived in North Wales to film scenes for the blockbuster film ‘Lara Croft Tomb Raider- The Cradle of Life’.
-The production planned to film on the real Great Wall of China, but were refused permission so decided on coming to North Wales and making it look like China.
+The production planned to film on the real Great Wall of China but was refused permission so decided on coming to North Wales and making it look like China.
 One of the main locations was Llyn Gwynant in the Nant Gwynant Valley and only a couple of miles from Snowdon where a Chinese village was specially built.

-I hope that there is at least one movie in there that you have seen and been able to recall the scene featured in the images.
+I hope that there is at least one movie set that you have seen and been able to recall the scene featured in the images.